ACD 705: Sabbatical Leave

 If circumstances require that a substantial change be made in the sabbatical project after it has been approved or after the leave has begun, the applicant must obtain approval for the change from his or her academic unit chair/director/head and supervising dean/university librarian.
 Failure to receive approval before making the change may result in a requirement that the individual refund part or all of the salary received during the sabbatical leave.

 An individual on sabbatical leave may supplement his or her compensation through fellowships, scholarships, employment, or grants-in-aid to cover expenses such as travel, secretarial assistance, tuition, research, and publication.
 However, the individual’s total income—minus the expenses above—shall not exceed the scheduled ASU salary for the year or semester on leave.
-Exceptions to this policy that are directly linked to advancing the university’s goals may be made in rare circumstances by the executive vice president and provost of the university or designee.
+Exceptions to this policy that are directly linked to advancing the university’s goals may be made in rare circumstances by the provost of the university or designee.

 Additional compensation is to be fully explained on the sabbatical proposal form and approved before the leave is granted.
 Should opportunities for supplemental compensation develop after the sabbatical leave has begun or after the application form has been submitted and approved, such opportunities must be approved at the earliest opportunity through the same channels as the original proposal.

 A person on sabbatical leave may not at the same time receive supplemental funds from ASU or through ASU projects.
 While on sabbatical, a faculty member must still file a notification of consulting or other remuneration form prior to taking on any such activity and have approval from the dean.